TurboWarp/desktop/release-automation/README.md

 --windows-portable
     Create portable Windows executables for Windows 10 or later.

+--windows-dir
+    Generate executables for Windows but don't package into a single executable file Primarily for debugging.

 --microsoft-store
     Create appx files for uploading to the Microsoft Store.